 These beauty tools make quick work of the normally mundane task of washing your face, ramping it up to an optimal level of clean.
 You’ll see the benefits: fewer breakouts, softer skin, smaller pores, and an all-over healthy glow.

-But choosing the right facial brush can be a challenge.
+However, choosing the right facial brush can be a challenge.
 There are a lot of them on the market, all with considerable hype and varying prices.
-Many look almost identical.
-That makes it tough to know which is right for your complexion.
-And that’s where we step in.
+Many look almost identical, which makes knowing which is right for your complexion tough.
+That’s where we step in.